-Barbra Streisand wore this voluminous, floral Ferdinando Sarmi gown during act two of her “A Happening in Central Park” concert, on June 17th, 1967.
-The free concert, which took place as part of the second season of the Rheingold Central Park Music Festival was initially estimated to draw 75,000 people, but around 135,000 showed up.
+Barbra Streisand wore this voluminous, floral Ferdinando Sarmi gown during act two of her A Happening in Central Park concert which was filmed on June 17th, 1967.
+The free concert took place as part of the second season of the Rheingold Central Park Music Festival was initially estimated to draw 75,000 people.
+Around 135,000 showed up.

 Barbra had initially purchased several Sarmi dresses at Saks Fifth Avenue as a possibilities to wear during her “An Evening With Barbra Streisand” five-city tour.
 These chiffon gowns were all tent shaped, allowing extra room for her growing pregnancy.
 In a 1966 interview with Chicago Sun-Times, Barbra mentioned that she liked to wear chiffon for concerts because, “it flows and looks dramatic.”
-She also said that she had at least six dresses in mind for each performance.
-This selection went unworn on the tour, but was kept backstage at Central Park the following spring as an option.
+She also noted that she had at least six dresses in mind for each performance and never really decided what to wear until the day of the show.

-This ethereal sheath gown was made from floral printed silk chiffon, over a chiffon covered crepe underdress.
+This ethereal sheath gown was made from floral printed silk-chiffon, over a chiffon covered crepe underdress.
 The floral print features shades of red, pink, orange, brown and black.
-It has a bateau neckline and a tapered hem at each shoulder, which give way to two gathered panels of silk chiffon on each side.
+It has a bateau neckline and a tapered hem at each shoulder which give way to two gathered panels of silk-chiffon on each side.
 This extra fabric created a split watteau and allowed Barbra to utilize the gown to create a cape like effect onstage.
 The back of the gown features a deep-V with a large black satin bow and keyhole opening at the lower back.
-This gown proved to be an incredible choice, especially when the wind danced with the billowing fabric.
-As Barbra noted weeks later, “I’m usually right.
-It’s my instrument.
-I’ve always had it.”
+This little detail is seen very briefly in the TV special but must have looked stunning in person.